Background pattern

 • Anxiety/nervousness.

-A total spinal anesthesia may be produced by accidental intrathecal injection during planned epidural anesthesia, as a result of using too large a volume or incorrect patient positioning (when non-isobaric solutions are used).
+Extensive spinal anesthesia (total) can occur due to unintentional intrathecal injection during planned epidural anesthesia, as a result of using too large a volume or incorrect patient positioning (when non-isobaric solutions are used).

-The first signs are restlessness, whispering, and drowsiness that may lead to loss of consciousness and respiratory arrest.
+The first signs are restlessness, whispering, and drowsiness, which can lead to loss of consciousness and respiratory arrest.

 Reporting of side effects

-5. Conservation of Mepivacaine B. Braun 10 mg/ml
+5. Storage of Mepivacaine B. Braun 10 mg/ml

 Keep out of the sight and reach of children.